uber-research/go-explore/README.md

 ## Requirements

-Tested with Python 3.6. `requirements.txt` gives the exact libraries used on a test machine able to run all phases.
+Tested with Python 3.6. `requirements.txt` gives the exact libraries and versions used on a test machine able to run all phases.
 Unless otherwise specified, libraries can be installed using `pip install <library_name>`.

 **Required libraries for Phase 1:**